stargatedaw/stargate/docs/troubleshooting/linux_install.md

 installed alongside a Windows portable install and a MacOS app bundle at the same time to create a (nearly) universal DAW flash drive.

-## Fedora/CentOS/RHEL/Rocky/Alma/etc... issues
+## Fedora/CentOS/RHEL/Rocky/Alma/etc...
+AppImage issues
 ### 'Could not display...'
 'There is no application installed for appimage...'
-If the file is on a file system that does not support POSIX file permissions, such as a FAT32 flash drive, this will not work until you copy the file to an ext4, xfs, etc... file system.
+If the file is on a file system that does not support POSIX file permissions, such as a FAT32 flash drive, this will not work until you copy the file to an exFAT, ext4, xfs, etc... file system.

 #### GUI File Browser
 - right-click on the StargateDAW AppImage